-Bishop Sheen told us, “If God labored six days in preparing a paradise for man, he would spend a longer time preparing a paradise for his Divine Son.
+Archbishop Sheen told us in Mary, Motherhood, and the Home, “If God labored six days in preparing a paradise for man, he would spend a longer time preparing a paradise for his Divine Son.
 As no weeds grew in Eden, so no sin would arise in Mary, the paradise of the Incarnation.
 Most unbecoming it would be for the sinless Lord to come into the world through a woman afflicted with sin.
 A barn door cannot fittingly serve as an entrance to a castle.”

 The apocryphal literature and private revelation through Bl.
 Anne Catherine Emmerich are less than reliable but all we have on the parents of Mary of Nazareth.
 They tell us that a woman named Hannah (a Hebrew word for grace), whom today we call Anna or Anne, was married to a man named Joachim.
 This has been widely accepted among the faithful and therefore has become a part of Church tradition.

 We declare, pronounce, and define that the doctrine which holds that the most Blessed Virgin Mary, in the first instance of her conception, by a singular grace and privilege granted by Almighty God, in view of the merits of Jesus Christ, the Savior of the human race, was preserved free from all stain of original sin, is a doctrine revealed by God and therefore to be believed firmly and constantly by all the faithful.